IlnarSelimcan/STT/doc/playbook/ENVIRONMENT.md

 ## Pulling down a pre-built Coqui STT Docker image

 Once you have installed Docker and the `nvidia-container-toolkit`, you are ready to build a Docker _image_.
-Although it's [possible to build your own Docker image from scratch](), we're going to use a pre-built 🐸STT training image which is hosted on Docker Hub.
+Although it's [possible to build your own Docker image from scratch](), we're going to use a pre-built 🐸STT training image which is hosted on GitHub Packages.
 Once the image is pulled down, you can then create a Docker _container_ from the image to perform training.

 As you become more proficient with using 🐸STT, you can use the pre-built Docker image as the basis for your own images.